ZliRobot/RedShift/README.md

 Telescope movement controll firmware for amateur telescope makers

-RedShift is a program made for ESP8266 connected to two stepper motors that controll telescope azimuth and elevation.
+RedShift is a program made for ESP8266 connected to two stepper motors that controll telescope azimuth and altitude.
 It hosts web server with a web app that allows to control your telescope using a web browser.

 ## Prerequisites